 Income Statement Comparison

-The following table summarizes the most recent income statements for Uranium Energy Corp.
-(UEC) and Denison Mines Corp.
-(DNN), highlighting key financial metrics.
+The table below compares the most recent full fiscal year income statement metrics for Uranium Energy Corp. and Denison Mines Corp., providing a snapshot of their financial performance.

 Fiscal Year20252024